dududaa/ppdrive/docs/README.md

 These instructions will help you set up and run PPDrive on your server.

-Before you begin, you can install PPDRIVE either with or without Docker Compose.
+Before you begin, please note that you can install PPDRIVE either with or without Docker Compose.
 For the easiest setup, we recommend using Docker Compose.
 However, we’ve provided step-by-step guides for both installation methods to suit your preference.

 ### Installation with Docker (Recommended)
-#### Install Docker and Docker Compose
+#### 1. Install Docker and Docker Compose
 Checkout installation guides for [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
 If you're on your local machine, you can [download and install Docker Engine](https://www.docker.com/get-started/) instead, which comes with both Docker and Compose.

-**NOTE: If you prefer, you can simply pull [PPDRIVE's Docker Image](https://hub.docker.com/repository/docker/prodbyola/ppdrive) and update the [Configurations](#configuration).**

-#### Clone the Repository
+#### 2. Clone the Repository
 Once Docker Compose is installed, let's download PPDRIVE's repository.

 ```bash